SVB-OW/svbot/docs/dev.md

 ### Running via Docker

+* If you have Make installed, you can run `make dockerup` which will build and launch the dev version. `make dockerdown` or CTRL+C will stop again.
+* If no Make is available, run `docker-compose up` which will build and then run the dev version
+* Final alternative is to build yourself:
-1. Build the container using `docker build -f Dockerfile.dev -t svbot`
+   1. Build: `docker build . -t svbot`
-2. Run the container and pass in the env file
-   1. `docker run --env-file ./.env localhost/svbot:latest`
+   1. Run: `docker run --env-file ./.env svbot`

 ## Updating Slash Commands